ericbaukhages/dotfiles/README.md

 - [ ] copy `git` completion for `cfg`
 - [ ] use `--git-dir` and `--work-tree` options for signify in `nvim`
+- [ ] replicate the inline partial history search from oh-my-zsh

 ## Acknowledgement